It is a fact that human nature is driven by desire.

 Over-eating actually stops the process of nutrifying and turns food into toxins.
 It does much more harm to the internal organs and nervous system than people realize.
 It makes the body vulnerable to disease and unfriendly, vital forces.
 Usually, it is depression or the greed of taste that causes this tendency to consume more than what the body needs, which demonstrates how emotions, desire and the senses are at the root of many self-defeating patterns and habits.

 The body loves conscious willpower applied in all activity concerning its use, especially with food.
 Truly, it does have a voice, it is very subtle and not easily seen by the busy, distracted lower mind that is using the senses to drive the life.
 This is the purpose of the fifth rung on the ladder of Yoga, Pratayahara, the control of senses and desires.
-As one masters the practice of daily asana’s (hatha yoga) and learns how to control breath, then one becomes conscious of how their senses are driving the life, using intelligence to navigate life.
-This is the next step.
+As one masters the practice of daily asana’s (hatha yoga) and learns how to control breath through the practice of pranayama, then, one becomes conscious of how their senses are driving the life, using intelligence to navigate.

 For the majority of humans, the main intellect is the emotional body using the senses to perceive, classify, recall and judge.
 The person determines what it likes and dislikes, creates boundaries and preferences as it is moving through life experiencing and encountering events and people.
 All perception, judgment, preferences, projections and ideas are based on the state of relationship of the emotional, lower mind and the senses.